This first step applies to all three treatments:

 Make the Salad

 Shock vegetables cold.
 Scorch peppers with a torch or in the salamander attachment of your oven, and peel.
-Some blackened peel may remain, this is the cost of doing business.
-The flavor is not unpleasant, and it tends to fall away when the peppers are chopped.
+Some blackened peel may remain; this is the cost of doing business.
+The flavor is slightly smoky, and the chopping will leave some behind.

-Make rice according to directions on packaging, add 1 oz./30g. butter when done, and form into the shape of a balance beam on plate.
+Cook the rice according to directions on packaging, add 1oz/30g. butter when done, and form into the shape of a balance beam on plate.
 You can see, I used a square cookie cutter to form three cubes, and then lined them up.

 Pound the medallions out as thin as possible without altering their structural integrity, and dredge lightly in flour.

-Saute @350F/176C until desirably brown on the first side, flip, and remove from the pan.
-90% of the cooking time is on the first side.
-This prevents shrinking and overcooking.
+Sauté @350F/176C until desirably brown on the first side, flip, and remove from the pan.
+Ninety percent of the cooking time is on the first side.
+This prevents shrinking and overcooking—it really does.

-I deglazed the pan with a little light stock, and added a little demi-glace before adding 2 oz. of Beurre Monte.
-If you do not have demi-glace on hand (most people don’t), I find that Knorr makes an adequate replacement.
+Deglaze the pan with a little light stock, and add a little demi-glace before adding 2 oz. of Beurre Monte.
+If you do not have demi-glace on hand (most people do not), I find that Knorr makes an adequate replacement.

 Place the salad and the broccolini as shown.
 Arrange the sautéed medallions along the balance beam.

 Sauce the medallions, but try to allow the edges to show just a little for visual texture.